dustintdn/leukemia/README.md

 1. VGG16

 The first model was a transfer learning model utilizing the VGG16 network architecture.
 The model accuracy converged at 0.5000 with 5 epochs.
 A binary classification model with 50% accuracy has very poor performance because there is an equal chance of guessing correct when there are only two categories.
-The loss was too high for the model and made it incapable of performing.
+The loss was not sufficient for this model and made it incapable of performing.

 2. CNN using 32 filters with 4 layers